aimeos/aimeos-docs/src/frontend/jsonapi/orders.md

 : Select drop-down (with options from "default" property)

-The "code" contains the form parameter name and the "default" property the value that should be sent to the payment gateway.
+The "code" contains the form parameter name and the "default" property value that should be sent to the payment gateway.
 For all entries in the "meta" section with "public" equals "true", you have to show the customer a corresponding input field where they can enter e.g. their credit card number.
 All entries with "public" is "false" must be added as hidden input elements:

 === "jQuery"
     ```javascript